Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

 3. Updates request status in the database
 4. Handles retries with configurable retry count and delay
 5. Communicates with the TEE through a managed task pool
+6. Interacts with the relayer service to get fee quotes and submit transactions
+7. Validates fees against user-specified maximums before processing

 The scheduler processor can handle multiple requests in batches (configurable via `SCHEDULER_BATCH_SIZE`) and provides error handling with automatic retries.